City of Vancouver––Love at First Sight (July 8-19, 23-27, 2016)

 5. Traffic in Vancouver (both getting into the city, and circulating downtown) is pretty bad.
 I recommend circulating by bus (TransLink) or on foot––it’s very doable as the city is fairly small.
 In fact, treat yourself to a walk (or bike ride for that matter) along the entire circumference of the city, as it’s been thoughtfully outfitted with a duo bike lane/sidewalk to connect you to the ocean view at very instant.
 The Vancouver seawall is the world’s longest uninterrupted waterfront path, comprising 28 km of uninterrupted Seaside Greenway that passes through the Stanley Park forest.
 That being said, you will need to rent a car to actually get close to those mountains you see in the distance.
 The town of Whistler, BC, was highly recommended by many, although we were too busy enjoying Vancouver to make it out there.

 And there you have it.
 My top 5 impressions of the gorgeous city of Vancouver.
-I hope to visit again soon!
+For specific things to do and places to eat in Vancouver, read my recommendations here.
+I hope to visit Vancouver again very soon!